-MGMT 215 Construction Project Management
+MGMT 215 Construction Project Management 5.5 credit hours

+Prerequisite: MGMT 201 Principles of Management.
 In this course, students will consider the coordination of all resources throughout the life of a construction project to achieve predetermined objectives, including cost, time, quality, and stakeholder satisfaction.
 Construction projects for a range of field applications with specific objectives and constraints will be examined.
 Students will engage in exercises with increasing depth and scope for the life cycle of construction projects-initiation, planning, implementation, monitoring, and completion.
 Software applications will be introduced and applications utilized to increase student competencies.
 Includes a 1-credit lab component.

-WITE 101 Wireless Infrastructure Technology I
+WITE 101 Wireless Infrastructure Technology I 6.0 credit hours